Skip to content

 Cervical cancer is the only gynecologic cancer with effective prevention and screening tools.

-The majority of cervix cancers are caused by the human papilloma virus (HPV), which can be spread during sexual contact.
+The majority of cervical cancers are caused by the human papilloma virus (HPV), which can be spread during sexual contact.
 Many people have no symptoms of infection.
 In some people, HPV infection can cause changes in the cells of the cervix that result in the development of pre-cancer and can progress to cancer.

 Fortunately, there are vaccines that can protect people from infection by the types of HPV associated with cancer development.
 These vaccines can be administered to girls and boys as young as nine and may be administered to adults up to the age of 45.
 Vaccination against HPV is highly effective at preventing infection and cancer.
 Learn more about who should be vaccinated and how the HPV vaccine protects against cervical and other cancers.